Privacy policy

 Online Services

 Online sessions are delivered via Zoom.
-Although Zoom is both GDPR and HIPAA compliant and offers affordable high standard of security, no online platform can be considered entirely free from the possibility of monitoring, including by state-sponsored operators.
+Although Zoom is both GDPR and HIPAA compliant and offers a high standard of security, no online platform can be considered entirely free from the possibility of monitoring, including by state-sponsored operators.

 Video Recording